nix12/jetter/README.md

     from the client to the backend APIs.
 Click the "SERVICES" link in the side panel, then click the service name.
 Under "Service Details" click plugins.
 In the window click "Security", then click "ADD PLUGIN" under CORS.
 Here under "origins", enter \* then press return.
-Next, under "orgins," enter Authorization the press return, and then enter resouces(lowercase) and press return.
+Next, under "orgins," enter Authorization the press return, and then enter resources(lowercase) and press return.
 Lastly, for methods, copy and paste the following list:
     GET, POST, PUT, PATCH, DELETE, OPTIONS.
 Then press enter.
 Click "ADD PLUGIN."
     CORS is now setup and ready to go.